-Engineered donor graft (donor cells treated in lab) for people getting allogeneic (cells from a donor) blood or marrow transplant (BMT) to treat blood cancerPrint
+Engineered donor graft (donor cells treated in a lab) for people getting allogeneic (cells from a donor) blood or marrow transplant (BMT) to treat blood cancerPrint

 18 - 65

 Clinical Trial Goal

 You may be able to join this trial if you:

 - Are 18 – 65 years old

 - Acute lymphocytic leukemia (ALL) that has gotten better after treatment (complete remission)

 - Acute myeloid leukemia (AML) in complete remission

 - Myelodysplastic syndrome (MDS) that doctors consider high risk